aws/aws-app-mesh-examples/walkthroughs/howto-ingress-enhancements/README.md

 to match on query parameters that are present in the URL.
 To enable this, we configure an exact query parameter match on `"fishes=nemo"`.

-We will also be testing out configuring custom prefix rewrites on the gateway route.
+We will also demo configuring custom prefix rewrites on the gateway route.
 Here we will rewrite the prefix `"/maroon/"` to `/red/` and we will modify the match on the appropriate Route Resource to match on `/red/tell` since we are disabling default prefix rewrites.

 The Gateway Route specification that we will be using is: